Paidha: History

 On 13 February 1965, Paidha and Goli were bombed by the Congolese Air Force in retaliation for the support of the Ugandan government for Simba rebels.
 The attack caused minimal damage.
+Paidha is also known for Got Aminzi, and also the best town in Uganda where Rubutsa coffee are grow.

-Location
+Geography

 Paidha is in Zombo District, West Nile sub-region.
 The town is near the border with the Democratic Republic of the Congo.
 It is approximately 95 km, by road, south of Arua, the largest city in the sub-region.
 This is approximately 196 km, by road, southwest of Gulu, the largest city in the Northern Region of Uganda.
 Zombo, the town where the district headquarters are located, is approximately 16 km, by road, northwest of Paidha.
 The coordinates of Paidha are 2°25'00.0"N, 30°59'15.0"E (Latitude:2.416667; Longitude:30.987500).

 Overview

 Paidha is a busy border town in northwest Uganda at its border with the DRC.
 In 2013, it was the second-busiest border crossing between Uganda and the DRC, based on the volume of informal exports and imports.
-See table below: